blakeblackshear/frigate/docs/docs/frigate/installation.md

 It is recommended to run Frigate in LXC for maximum performance.
 See [this discussion](https://github.com/blakeblackshear/frigate/discussions/1111) for more information.

-## ESX
+## ESXi

-For details on running Frigate under ESX, see details [here](https://github.com/blakeblackshear/frigate/issues/305).
+For details on running Frigate using ESXi, please see the instructions [here](https://williamlam.com/2023/05/frigate-nvr-with-coral-tpu-igpu-passthrough-using-esxi-on-intel-nuc.html).

 ## Synology NAS on DSM 7